 In the latest ranking of the best medical schools by U.S. News & World Report, UCSF ranked third in both research and primary care — the only school to rank high in both categories.
 The school encourages its students to incorporate inquiry, innovation and discovery throughout their careers, from the classroom to private practice, the government sector, academic medicine or other pursuits.

-UCSF ranks second in U.S. News & World Report’s 2016 survey for national nursing and nursing-midwifery programs.
+UCSF ranks third in the latest U.S. News & World Report survey for national nursing programs, with many specialties in the Top 10.
 The school provides education and research training in the social, behavioral and biological sciences, with a focus on health care.
 The diversity and innovation found in UCSF nursing programs advance nursing knowledge, guides improvements in health services and patient care and contributes to the well-being of our community.

-UCSF is No. 1 in the nation for its Doctor of Pharmacy (PharmD) program in U.S. News & World Report’s 2012 survey, the latest available.
+UCSF is No. 3 in the nation for its Doctor of Pharmacy (PharmD) program in the latest U.S. News & World Report survey.
 In addition to conducting groundbreaking pharmaceutical research, the school pioneered the role of clinical pharmacists, which positions pharmacists as a key part of a patient's care team.
 The school produces leaders and effective team members in health care and lifelong experts in the safe and effective use of medicines.

 The Graduate Division includes 17 PhD programs, 10 master’s programs, two certificate programs and one physical therapy program.
 Programs cover a broad range of areas including bioengineering, chemistry, epidemiology and the social sciences.
 The program fosters broad collaboration across all disciplines at UCSF to spur more focused and effective research throughout our top-ranked graduate programs.